How TMS and Spravato Can Open the Door to Real Recovery

 Why a Team Approach Works Best

-Outcomes are typically better when medical treatments like TMS and Spravato are combined with therapy.
-Psychiatrists, therapists, and support teams work together to guide healing—not just at the chemical level, but in the way you think, feel, and live.
+Outcomes are typically better when medical treatments like TMS and Spravato are combined with therapy .
+Psychiatrists, therapists, and support teams work together to guide healing-not just at the chemical level, but in the way you think, feel, and live.

 This is more than symptom relief.
 It’s brain rewiring.
 And it’s changing lives.
+According to recent LifeStance data , 73% of patients* experienced improvement in symptoms of depression with treatment.

 Authored By

-Dr Rachel J Dalthorp, MD
+Rachel Dalthorp, MD

 Head of Specialty Services